 Corrections can be a sustainable, cost-saving measure and should be considered by companies with a large installation of these types of motors.

 What is power factor, and how does it impact your bottom line?
 Anyone with large induction motors in their plants or those who have been the recipients of power factor correction charges from their electric power utilities should read this article carefully.
+The Institute of Electrical and Electronics Engineers and the International Electrotechnical Commission define power factor as the ratio between the applied active (real) power and the apparent power (see Equation 1).

 Equation 1